How to help your working patients understand their legal rights

 The best place to find this out: encourage your patients to check their company policy manual or check in with the human resources department.

-You don’t have to know all the answers; knowing where to refer patient for information can be even more helpful.
+You don’t have to know all the answers; knowing where to refer patient for information can be just as or even more helpful.

 Legal issues can get complicated and you don't want to give outdated advice.
 Sometimes it is best to refer patients for more specialized information.

 Among the options: Suggest that your patient contact a legal service organization in the community with a good reputation.
 Ask the hospital administration for a referral to a good employment rights attorney in the community.

 - Workplacefairness.org, at www.workplacefairness.org, is a nonprofit organization dedicated to preserving and promoting employee rights.
 Information on workplace rights, including protection against discrimination can be found here.